Ever wondered how best to wireframe a user interface? Wonder no more, because we’re breaking it down right here

 A wireframe is often described as the skeleton of the eventual user interface.
 It’s a low fidelity sketch (sometimes literally a pen and paper sketch) of the UI.
 Wireframes convey main features, functions and content of a user interface, without getting into the visual design.

-So you mean a wireframe is just the same as a prototype?
+So you mean a user interface wireframe is just the same as a prototype?

 No, definitely not.
 In UI design, a prototype is an interactive, high fidelity rendering of the user interface.
 Interactive prototypes should look and feel as good as the real thing (if you’re using an all-in-one prototyping tool).

 Wireframes come before prototypes in the application design process.
 Sketch the basics in a wireframe, build them out in a prototype.

 Tempting as it may be, jumping straight into an interactive prototype (or worse, right into code) is a bad idea.
 A wireframe is the best way to test ideas and fail forward with the minimum of effort.
 The main benefits of wireframing are: